 This proficiency certificate is open to interested students.
-New students are normally required to take the CollegeŐs placement test at their time of entry.
+Students are required to satisfy placement at the time of admission.
 Students who are identified as needing developmental course work must satisfactorily complete the appropriate English courses as part of the Certificate.